 “Exactly what each [provider of support] does, how they relate to each other, which ones to attempt to approach, and which would be a diversion of resources is very far from clear.”

 Donald Simpson, Emmaus Salford

 - Charities and social enterprises want support delivered in a local context.
-We anticipate the majority of Access Points being social investors who are focused on a particular place and will therefore build the range of investment readiness support provided in that place.
+Many of our Access Points are social investors who are focused on a particular place and are therefore building the range of investment readiness support provided in their local areas.

 “Capacity Building needs to be available locally, and tailored to the scale of the organisations.”

 Jane Hartley, Vonne